karthikba19/firstrepo/README.md

 # firstrepo
-this is the 1st repo
+this is the first repo
+this repo is to learn devops